lip6/coriolis/README.rst

 For day-to-day development, its currently best to use meson and ninja directly.
 Currently there are `issues with using a Python editable install`_.

+An automated deployment and setup of the workspace is provided, refer to the docker development container.
+Manual configuration is described in the rest of this section.

 We use PDM_ to manage our development environment, which uses Python's venv_ system.